RomarioBasm/Fire_Alarm/README.md

 * communication package
     * Email class: responsible for sending mails
-    * SerialProtocol class: resonisble for connection with ports (arduino board port in our application)
+    * SerialProtocol class: responisble for connection with ports (arduino board port in our application)
 * fire.alarm package (main package)
+    * FireOccurence: contain our main functionality to check fire condition and take actions towards the fire
+    * Client class: communicates with the server through two requests,
+    <br /> these requests either tell server to record a fire or tell it show the recorded fires history
+    * FXML Controller class:contains  the client thread and the main thread responsible for checking fire
+    <br/>and also the FXML objects handlers
+    * FireAlarm class:contains the main method responsible for launching the GUI

 * server package
+    * FireOccurenceNode class: a customized node class for fire, each node represent the fire occurence data
+    <br /> which are the fire temp, date and time of occurence, the fire record number and total number of fires occured
+    * FireOccurenceList class: a customized list class where its nodes are the fire occurence nodes
+    * ClientHandler class: responsible for checking the requests from the client and take actions towards it
+    * Server class: waits for client requests

 ### Future Work
 <br /> Srever send data to client: